“Enjoy only 2 cosmetics: enough sleep and Dr. Bronner’s Magic Soap.”

 For about 15 years I ran in circles trying to clear up my complexion.
 Between acne and general redness, I was fighting a losing battle.
 As a teenager I tried all the big name products: Noxema, Neutrogena, Clean and Clear, Cetaphil, various salicylic acid ointments, even Estee Lauder and Clinique.
 When I entered college, I sought professional help and used prescription Retin-A and Erythromycin.
 After that I used Dermalogica products.
 None of these were a long-term solution.
 I just lived with the acne, covering it up as I could.

 When I began answering the customer service emails for Dr. Bronner’s, I decided I needed to be trying out for myself the solutions I was offering to customers.
-One of the most common topics dealt with using the Castile Soap to alleviate acne, eczema, psoriasis, and general redness.
+One of the most common topics dealt with using the Castile Soap to promote healthy skin plagued with acne, eczema, psoriasis, and general redness.
 My recommendation was to wash with the Tea Tree Pure-Castile Soap, or to use the Unscented Pure-Castile for general irritation or for sensitive skin.

 In this age of specialization, the idea of using one product on hair, face, and body sounds pretty naïve.
 But experience speaks.